Read how FreshBooks Estimates and Proposals gives U.K.-based F.B. & Sons the professional edge when winning new business.

 If there’s anything partners Darryl and Marc Harbourne-Bessant can teach us, it’s that good things can come out of tough circumstances.

 After a great personal loss, many parts of life were suddenly put into perspective for Darryl, Marc, and Darryl’s brother Lee Bessant.
 It compelled the trio to follow their dream of starting their own business, F.B. & Sons, Lawns & Landscapes.
 And lo and behold, 3 months in, they broke even.
 Today they’re cruising along with more happy clients and big projects than they ever thought possible.

 We had the chance to chat with 2 of the 3 co-founders from Birmingham, England.
 Read the interview below with Darryl and Marc to learn about their journey to success, how FreshBooks helps them serve their customers, and the strangest thing they’ve ever found in a customer’s garden.

-Tell me how F.B. & Sons got started in what I understand to be a tough year for you both?
+Tell me how F.B. & Sons got its start in what I understand was a tough year for you both.

 It has been a very difficult year losing him and my job, but if anything, we can now look back on 2020 as the year Lee, Marc, and I started a very successful business.
 We cannot believe how well it’s doing.
 We’ve been getting some really big jobs.

 Darryl: We originally started with Square, but they closed our account without any reason or explanation.
 I remember scrambling to take screenshots of all the invoices and estimates we’d done.
 We probably had dozens of estimates and bookings.